-*I received a free ecopy of this book via Netgalley in exchange for an honest review.*
+*I received an ecopy of this book via NetGalley.
+This has not influenced my review.*

 Ok so, this book was basically my dream come true.
 I mean, it was a m/m/m menage-esque relationship that included both a vampire and an incubus—my top two favorite paranormal creatures!
 Seriously I couldn’t even snatch this book up fast enough when I saw that in the blurb.